Biden taps Montana environmentalist for US public lands boss

 Stone-Manning opposed Trump's drilling-friendly policies as destructive to public lands and said in 2019 that the Republican’s agenda had thrown the balance between conservation and development “out of whack.”

+Haaland said in a statement that Stone-Manning and Bryan Newland — whom Biden nominated Thursday to be assistant secretary for Indian Affairs — would “help lead the Interior Department’s efforts to pursue a clean energy future, engage Tribal communities and governments, and protect our land, waters and wildlife habitats for generations to come.”

+Newland was tribal president of the Bay Mills Indian Community in Michigan and served as a policy adviser for Indian Affairs at Interior under former President Barack Obama.

-A spokesperson for Montana Sen. Steve Daines, who sought unsuccessfully to block Haaland's nomination, said Republicans would be looking closely at Stone-Manning's years as an environmental activist and her ties to conservation groups that poured money into the 2020 election.
+Montana Sen. Steve Daines said Friday that he and fellow Republicans will look closely at Stone-Manning's ties to conservation groups that poured money into the 2020 election.

-“We’re digging through and looking at her record and history on these types of issues,” said Katie Schoettler.
+Stone-Manning is listed as a board member and treasurer for Montana Conservation Voters, which sponsored ads targeting Daines when he was challenged by Bullock last year.

+“She comes from a very partisan, left leaning organization and we're going to have to make sure she represents balanced views here in Montana that reflect where most Montanans are,” Daines said in an interview.

 National Wildlife Federation CEO Collin O'Mara said he has known Stone-Manning since she led Montana's Department of Environmental Quality for two years beginning in 2013 and considers her a “common-sense conservationist.”

-Note: This story has been corrected to show that Sen. Joe Manchin is from West Virginia, not Virginia.